Document Automation

 Pricing

 Harvey and Gavel Exec are both AI tools for contract review and drafting, and both offer Microsoft Word integrations.
-Harvey is enterprise-only software with pricing that is not publicly listed; access requires a demo request and a structured pilot program.
-Gavel Exec costs $160 per user per month with no long-term commitment and a free trial of 25 queries, no credit card or sales call required.
+Harvey is an enterprise-focused legal AI platform with custom pricing and a demo-led evaluation process.
+Gavel Exec costs $160 per user per month, offers 25 free queries with no credit card required, and supports contract review in Word and online.

 Harvey